betrusted-io/xous-book/src/ch09-01-basis.md

 AES-ECB is tricky to use.
 However, it is fast, and requires no dependency to adjacent blocks.
 A nonce is provided to frustrate known-plaintext attacks.
 There is a trade-off between nonce size, checksum length, and fitting everything within a single AES block.
 The 32-bit nonce does not provide perfect collision resistance, but the potential leakage is hypothesized to be much smaller than other known side channels in the architecture.
 The impact of a collision is also negligible: an attacker will know that they have discovered a ciphertext that corresponds to a valid page table entry, but they don't know to which Basis or to what address.

 The page table entry is also protected with a 32-bit murmur3 hash checksum that is not meant to be a cryptographic check; it is instead a fast "go/no-go" check on the potential validity of a page table entry.
 A page table entry is only considered fully valid until the corresponding data section also decrypts to the data key.
-The data sections are protected with a proper cryptographic-strength MAC via AES-GCM-SIV, so it's not a problem if we get occassional false-positives on the page table.
+The data sections are protected with a proper cryptographic-strength MAC via AES-GCM-SIV, so it's not a problem if we get occasional false-positives on the page table.
 In practice, false-positives turn into pages that are allocated-to-nowhere, e.g. the space never gets used to store useful data.

 Thus the page table entry has the following characteristics: